lucieyarish/oldagram/README.md

 # Oldagram
-🎨 Instagram clone with a twist built HTML, CSS and Vanilla JavaScript.
+🎨 Instagram clone with a twist built with HTML, CSS and Vanilla JavaScript.

 View the finished project on [Netlify](https://oldagram-lucieyarish.netlify.app/)!